ryanlfoster/cqshell/README.md

 All commands are organized in groups to make the delivery of man page information a bit more efficient.

 ### Group: Basic file operations
-pwd
+pwd - shows the current location

-cd
+cd - changes directory
-ls

-* rm
+ls - lists the contents of the current location

+rm - deletes a node
+Example:
-* rm name // files only
+rm name // files only
-* rm -R directory // files or directories
+rm -R directory // files or directories

 touch - creates a node at the given position using the following arguments